DHTMLX/message/README.md

 Extra configuration
 -------------------

-Default delay of notices can be set as
+Default delay of notifications can be set as

 ```javascript
 	dhtmlx.message.expire = 4000; //time in milliseconds